-If the student is found guilty of violating the student Academic Integrity Policy, the student may
+If the student is found guilty of violating the student Academic Integrity Policy, the student may not withdraw from the course and will receive the sanction imposed by the instructor or other academic authority.

 PENALTIES

 All acts of academic dishonesty violate standards essential to the existence of an academic community.
 Most offenses are properly handled and remedied by the faculty member teaching the course in which they occur.
 The penalties that may be assessed by the faculty member include the following: